 Living with HIV can be an added complication as we age, but improving our general health can prepare our bodies for a happy, healthy older age.

-The Health Wealth and Happiness Project supports the financial, emotional and physical wellbeing of over 50s living with HIV in Brighton, Bristol, London, Manchester and the West Midlands.
+The Health Wealth and Happiness Project supports the financial, emotional and physical wellbeing of over 50s living with HIV in Brighton and London.
 So whether you've been diagnosed recently or have been living with HIV for many years, it's likely one of our services may be able to help.

 Don't live in these areas but still need support?
 Our myHIV online advisers and counsellors are here to help.
 Register now to book an appointment.